 in C, but just prints the string foo()

 .
+That's different in macro processors, like m4, the C preprocessor, or Make (to some extent).
 The shell is a programming language, not a macro processor.)

-Remember that its the shell that processes quotes and variable expansions on the command line, turning it from a single string into the list of strings that eventually get passed to the launched command.
-The program itself doesn't see any quotes.
+On Unix-like systems, it's the shell that processes quotes and variable expansions on the command line, turning it from a single string into the list of strings that the underlying system call passes to the launched command.
+The program itself doesn't see the quotes the shell processed.
 E.g. if given the command ls -l "foo bar"

 , the shell turns that into the three strings ls